'Well,' I hazarded, 'it's Ted Hughes Country, isn't it?'

 I heard them singing as their blackeningflowers blossomed in my eyes.

 I didn’t feel his knife.

 There’s nothing living here at all,

 The path is broken bone and skull.

 I am pinned to this red soil by dearth of grace.

 Some stains bleed too deep to be erased.

 ©Deborah Harvey 2014

-This poem will be in my second collection, Map Reading For Beginners, which will be published next month by Indigo Dreams Publishing.
+This poem is in my second collection, Map Reading For Beginners, published by Indigo Dreams Publishing.